1758 - Austrian invasion of Silesia

 Loudon then evacuated Silesia and retired to Zittau in Saxony.

-On November 17, when Frederick left Weissenberg for Dresden with 8 bns and 20 sqns, he sent back the rest of his army to Silesia under the command of Margrave Carl.
+On November 17, when Frederick left Weissenberg for Dresden with 8 bns and 20 sqns, he sent back the rest of his army to Silesia under the command of Margrave Karl.

-On November 23, Margrave Carl's Corps reached Naumburg (present-day Nowogrodziec) on the Queisse.
+On November 23, Margrave Karl's Corps reached Naumburg (present-day Nowogrodziec) on the Queisse.

-On December 1, Margrave Carl's Corps abandoned its cantonments at Naumburg and took its winter-quarters.
+On December 1, Margrave Karl's Corps abandoned its cantonments at Naumburg and took its winter-quarters.
 Zieten did the same.

-On December 9, Fouqué received reinforcements from Margrave Carl and forced de Ville's Austrian corps to return to Moravia.
+On December 9, Fouqué received reinforcements from Margrave Karl and forced de Ville's Austrian corps to return to Moravia.